 FSNI currently employs approximately 200 staff, all civil servants, of whom approximately 65% are scientists directly involved with casework.

 The Agency's prime role is to provide objective, independent scientific advice to support the Courts and our services are also available to those representing both defence and prosecution interests in criminal cases.

-Our Mission: Scientific Expertise delivered in partnership supporting justice for all
+Our Mission: Scientific Excellence delivered in partnership supporting justice for all